akhil27051999/Monitoring-Stack/README.md

-# Monitoring Stack using Prometheus + Grafana + Loki with a Sample Node.js App 🔍📊
+# Monitoring Stack using Prometheus + Grafana + Loki and AlertManager for a Sample Node.js App 🔍📊

 This document captures the complete setup of a Kubernetes monitoring stack using Prometheus, Grafana, and Loki, along with a sample application, alerts configuration, and common troubleshooting steps.